Training is the Key to Sales Growth

 The Historic Perspective

 This is of course not new in the Sales Profession either.
 There has been sales training on the core fundamentals for a century and as time went on those methods have been refined and updated to include new strategies and tactics.
-In the SaaS space, the Provocative Sales method was heavily adopted to deal with the waning influence and time sales professionals had with buyers.
+In the SaaS space, the Strategic Sales method was heavily adopted to deal with the waning influence and time sales professionals had with buyers.
 Now in present day this influence is possibly at it lowest point in history, but that does not mean salespeople do not have any influence but the bar is certainly higher than ever before.

 The Influencing Factors